Stuart A. Selber

 - In 2021, Penn State recognized the contributions of his pedagogical efforts with the Teaching and Learning with Technology Impact Award.
 This system-wide award celebrates “the accomplishments of Penn State faculty members whose work transforms education through the innovative use of technology.”

-- In 2018, he received the Ronald S. Blicq Award for Distinction in Technical Communication Education from the IEEE Professional Communication Society.
+- In 2018, he received the Ronald S. Blicq Award for Distinction in Technical Communication Education from the Institute of Electrical and Electronics Engineers Professional Communication Society.
 The Blicq Award honors “innovative educators who have influenced the ways that technical communication is taught in pre-college settings, in undergraduate and graduate university degree programs, and in professional life through workshops and seminars.”

-- In 2013, the large-scale program he directed from 2006-2012 received a CCCC Writing Program Certificate of Excellence.
+- In 2013, the large-scale program that Selber directed from 2006-2012 received a CCCC Writing Program Certificate of Excellence.
 To win the award, a program must demonstrate best practices in writing instruction, offer exemplary professional development, employ effective assessment practices, address diversity issues, treat contingent faculty professionally, and more.

 Selber has received several national awards for outstanding research: